 Students who participate in the program will receive a range of professional development opportunities, including training and hands-on experience.
 Peer educators will develop leadership and public speaking skills, foster positive working relationships, and gain foundational knowledge in a variety of health topics, including violence prevention, mental health, substance use, and sexual health.

-The application for becoming a peer health educator will open March 18 and close on April 19.
+The application for becoming a peer health educator will open March 27.
+Due to COVID-19, applications will be reviewed on a rolling basis rather than having a strict close date.

-Students who are accepted into the program will receive BACCHUS training on Sunday, September 8th and Sunday, September 15th from 10:00 am – 4:00 pm.
+Students who are accepted into the program will receive BACCHUS training on Sunday, August 30 from 9:00 am – 5:00 pm.
 Students will then take an exam for their peer educator certification.
-The program has a one year commitment with 25 hours of involvement per semester and bi-weekly meetings which occur on Wednesdays from 4:00 – 5:30pm.
+The program has a one-year commitment with 25 hours of involvement per semester and bi-weekly meetings which occur on Wednesdays from 4:00 –6:00 pm.

 If you have questions about the program, please contact Peyton Prothero.